 - TBWPswitchDelay is the BWP switching delay on single CC defined in Table 8.6.2-1 depending on UE capability bwp-SwitchingDelay [2].
 TBWPswitchDelay shall be based on the smallest SCS among SCS of all involved CCs before and after BWP switch.
 If the BWP switch on multiple CCs results in the change of the SCS on any CC among involved CCs, TBWPswitchDelay should be based on the smallest SCS among all SCS values of all involved CCs.

-- D is the incremental delay for each additional CC involved in simultaneous BWP switch and depends on UE capability bwp-SwitchingMultiCCs-r16 [13] for switching between non-dormant BWPs, and [dormancy-SwitchingMultiCCs-r16] for switching between non-dormant and dormant BWPs.
+- D is the incremental delay for each additional CC involved in simultaneous BWP switch and depends on UE capability bwp-SwitchingMultiCCs-r16 [TS 38.306, 14] for switching between non-dormant BWPs, and bwp-SwitchingMultiDormancyCCs-r16 for switching between non-dormant and dormant BWPs.

 - For UE which is capable of per-FR gap, and no BWP switch involves SCS change, N is the number of CCs in same FR; For UE which is not capable of per-FR gap, or the BWP switches on any CC involves SCS changing, N is the number of CCs undergoing simultaneous BWP switch.